-Rochester Truck Accident Attorneys
+Rochester Truck Accident Lawyers

-Fighting for Victims of Serious Commercial Vehicle Crashes in Buffalo & Beyond
+Fighting for Victims of Serious Commercial Vehicle Crashes

 The massive weight, size, and momentum of 18-wheelers, semi-trucks, tankers, and other commercial vehicles make for catastrophic accidents when these vehicles collide with other, smaller vehicles on the road.
 When these accidents occur, it is the occupants of the other vehicles who tend to suffer the more severe, catastrophic, or even fatal injuries.

 At Faraci Lange, LLP, we have been handling truck accident cases since our inception in 1968.
 Our extensive experience in this area of law allows us to navigate the process on behalf of our clients so that they can focus on healing.
 We understand the immense, far-reaching impact truck accidents have on victims and their families; our goal is to recover the maximum compensation you are owed for all of your current and future losses.